fastwaterbear/tezospayments/apps/docs/docs/user-guides/accept-a-payment.md

 You can create a payment by two approaches:

 1. Manually, using the Dashboard application.
 It's suitable for those who sell products manually using social media and don't have their own sites.
-2. Automatically, on your server using the API provided by the Tezos Payments packages.
+2. Automatically, using the API provided by the Tezos Payments packages on your server.
 It's suitable for those who have their own sites.

 Next, we'll look a the Manual approach.
 Read about the second approach in the [Developers guide](developers/getting-started.md).